fuzziqersoftware/rfid-access/README.md

 ![](hardware.jpeg)

-This is all on the inside of the door - from the outside, there's no indication at all that there's an RFID reader and computer attached to the door.
+This is all on the inside of the door - from the outside, there's no indication at all that there's an RFID reader and a tiny computer attached to the door.
 The R40's read range is long enough that it can read cards through the door, even up to an inch or two away from the outside of the door.
 You just have to remember approximately where it is on the inside when you tap your card on the outside.

 The hardware is all attached to a sheet of acrylic since I live in an apartment and don't want to screw things directly into the door.
 The acrylic is anchored under some metal door hardware, which also provides a convenient capacitive touch surface - just touch the chain deadbolt receptacle at the top to unlock the door from the inside.
 (You can hook this up to anything metal by soldering a wire to the EXIT-SENSE pad on the Arduino shield.)